fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 research_interests:
   - Islamic
 ---
 As part of SLARG’s Research Week, this day programme brings together artistic practices, scholarship, and community-based engagement rooted in Islamic knowledges.
 Ruth and Joud, SLARG researchers, have collaborated to design a programme that highlights intersections of migration, belonging, care, ecological and cultural resilience through multiple creative formats that connect with the sacred.
-Open to all.
+Open to all, with lunch.

 - - -